This post may contain affiliate links. Please see my disclosure policy for details.

 2. Men and women usually have separate saunas

-Traditionally, men and women go separately into the sauna and strip down to their birthday suit.
+Traditionally, men and women go separately into the sauna and strip down to their birthday suits.

 3. Finn’s usually go in the sauna naked, but you can wear a towel or costume

 The naked body is not a ‘thing’ or ‘taboo’ in Finland, people are very body positive!
-So, they won’t judge you for going in with nothing on.
+So, they won’t judge you for going in without anything on.
 But, if you’re feeling shy, wear a towel.

 You can wear a swimsuit in some saunas but always check the rules as some places won’t allow it as it effects the steam.
 In many public saunas where both sexes are inside, swimsuits must be worn.

 You’ll find at the Allas Sea Pool they have gender-specific saunas so some people will be naked and others in swimsuits.